Soft-Condensed-Matter/Dynamical-Properties/README.md

 Description: Determines the energy flux (heat current) autocorrelation function using its cartesian cartesian components contained in the file MDEfx.dat.
 The number of samples must be previously provided.

+Code: Arrest.f90

+Description: Program to determine the dynamical arrest of a system using only its static structure factor and volume fraction based on the gamma criterium of the SCGLE theory of equilibrium [Phys.
+Rev. E; 76, 062502 (2007)]